chenmaman/ex03/README.md

 ###General definition of project :
 * There is a group of "robots" is defined arena.
-* Each robot has a unique identification number (index) and the ability at any time to listen to the environment or Broadcast message, ie either when a transmitter robot receives information from the environment is not.
+* Each robot has a unique identification number (index) and the ability at any time to listen to the arena or Broadcast message, ie either when a transmitter robot receives information from the arena is not.
 * Communication model (channel): a robot can pick up only one message at any point of time.
 The more A broadcast message from a greater distance so that the probability that it will be absorbed lower (just broadcast a message over 500 meters - the probability of its absorption is 0, which aired from a unit less than 50 meters from its absorption probability is 1).